simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 14-Aug 16 2025
+Solar Radiation Storm Forecast for Aug 15-Aug 17 2025

-              Aug 14  Aug 15  Aug 16
+              Aug 15  Aug 16  Aug 17
-S1 or greater   10%      5%      5%
+S1 or greater    5%      1%      1%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms on 14 Aug.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Aug 14-Aug 16 2025
+Radio Blackout Forecast for Aug 15-Aug 17 2025

-              Aug 14        Aug 15        Aug 16
+              Aug 15        Aug 16        Aug 17
-R1-R2           50%           45%           45%
+R1-R2           35%           30%           30%
-R3 or greater   10%            5%            5%
+R3 or greater    5%            5%            5%

-Rationale: A high chance for R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity, most likely from Regions 4178 and/or 4172, will persist through 16 August.
-Probabilities will begin to decrease slightly on 15 August as Region 4178 exits the visible solar disk.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 15-17 Aug.

 ```